On the Optimization and Stability of Sectorized Wireless Networks: Conclusion

 \section{Conclusion}

 In this paper, we considered wireless networks employing sectorized infrastructure nodes that form a multi-hop mesh network for data forwarding and routing.
 We presented a general sectorized node model and characterized the capacity region of these sectorized networks.
 We defined the flow extension ratio and sectorization gain of these networks, which quantitatively measure the performance gain introduced by node sectorization as a function of the network flow.
-We developed an efficient distributed algorithm that obtains the node sectorization with an approximation ratio of 2/3. \iffullpaper Further, we introduced a special class of sectorizations that boost the performance of dynamic routing schemes while increasing the capacity region. \else \fi We evaluated the proposed algorithm and the achieved sectorization gain in various network scenarios via extensive simulations.
+We developed an efficient distributed algorithm that obtains the node sectorization with an approximation ratio of 2/3. \iffullpaper Further, we introduced a special class of sectorizations that boost the performance of dynamic routing schemes while increasing the capacity region. \else \fi We also introduced a throughput-optimal scheme that jointly optimizes routing, scheduling, and sectorization for networks capable of adapting in real time.
+We evaluated the proposed algorithm and achieved sectorization gain in various network scenarios via extensive simulations.

+\begin{IEEEbiography} [{ }] {Panagiotis Promponas (Graduate Student Member, IEEE)} received his Diploma in Electrical and Computer Engineering (ECE) from the National Technical University of Athens (NTUA), Greece, in 2019.
+He is currently a Ph.D. student in the Department of Electrical and Computer Engineering at Yale University.
+His primary scientific interests include resource allocation in constrained interdependent systems and the optimization of algorithms.
+Specifically, he focuses on the optimization and modeling of quantum networks and wireless networking systems.
+He is also the recipient (co-author) of the Best Paper Award at the 12th IFIP WMNC 2019. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Tingjun Chen (Member, IEEE)} is an Assistant Professor of Electrical \& Computer Engineering and Computer Science at Duke University.
+He received the B.Eng. degree in electronic engineering from Tsinghua University in 2014, the Ph.D. degree in electrical engineering from Columbia University in 2020, and was a Postdoctoral Associate with Yale University from 2020 to 2021.
+His research interests are in the area of networking and communications with a specific focus on next-generation wireless, mobile, and optical networks, as well as Internet-of-Things systems.
+He received the NSF CAREER Award, Google Research Scholars Award, IBM Academic Award, Facebook Fellowship, Wei Family Private Foundation Fellowship, Columbia Engineering Morton B. Friedman Memorial Prize for Excellence, Columbia University Eli Jury Award and Armstrong Memorial Award, the ACM SIGMOBILE Doctoral Dissertation Award Runner-Up, and the ACM CoNEXT’16 Best Paper Award. \end{IEEEbiography}